Key Takeaways

 How Employment Lawyers Typically Charge

-Most employee-side employment lawyers work on contingency for wrongful termination, discrimination, harassment, and retaliation cases.
-Here's how it works:
+Many employee-side employment lawyers work on contingency for wrongful termination, discrimination, harassment, and retaliation cases.
+Here is how that usually works:

 - No upfront cost.
 You don't pay the lawyer to take your case.